· By Avery Hastings

 While some milks and milk substitutes complement matcha to bring out the umami flavors, others make our favorite beverage unpalatable.

-Here’s a list of our favorite pairings and words of caution when choosing the right milk for your daily matcha latte.
+Here’s a list of our favorite pairings with Bonsai Cha matcha and some words of caution when choosing the right milk for your daily matcha latte.

 Whole Milk, Low Fat or Fat Free Milk for Your Matcha Latte